Álvaro de Zúñiga y Guzmán: Neutrality of the Duke of Arevalo and pact with Queen Isabella

 The Duke of Arévalo castellanizes his family name to Zúñiga, replacing the previous forms Stunica, Stúñiga, and Estúñiga.

 King Afonso V of Portugal and his army abandoned Toro in May 1476.
 Queen Isabella remained in Tordesillas with her army guarding the region.
 Pedro de Zúñiga y Manrique de Lara battles with those loyal to Isabella on the border with Portugal and takes command of the defense of that border in the spring of 1476.
 In late 1476 terrible fights are fought in Trujillo for the title of master of the Order of Alcántara, disputed by Juan de Zúñiga y Pimentel and Alonso de Monroy.
 The Duke of Arévalo helps his son and takes charge of Trujillo.
 Alonso de Monroy seeks the support of the king of Portugal and rebels in 1478.

 The Catholic Monarchs declared the majorat of the House of Zúñiga inalienable in 1477.
 This declaration offered a guarantee to the firstborn of the House of Zúñiga.
-On January 1, 1480, the Catholic Monarchs granted Álvaro de Zúñiga y Guzmán the titles of duke of Plasencia and count of Bañares, which would be ratified on February 16, 1506.
-As provided for in the pact with the Catholic Monarchs, Álvaro de Zúñiga renounced possession of Arévalo on July 25, 1480.
-On December 31, 1480, he was appointed justicia mayor of Castile by the Catholic Monarchs.
+On 1 January 1480 the Catholic Monarchs granted Álvaro de Zúñiga y Guzmán the titles of duke of Plasencia and count of Bañares, which would be ratified on 16 February 1506.
+As provided for in the pact with the Catholic Monarchs, Álvaro de Zúñiga renounced possession of Arévalo on 25 July 1480.
+On 31 December 1480 he was appointed justicia mayor of Castile by the Catholic Monarchs.
 In 1480 further negotiations take place between Zúñiga and the monarchs, in which the monarchs agree on the fulfillment of the pact of 1476 and grant further privileges, such as the restitution of lands in Seville and the fortress of Rodezno.
-All the privileges of Álvaro de Zúñiga, Duke of Plasencia, are confirmed in a royal letter of February 6, 1481.
+All the privileges of Álvaro de Zúñiga, Duke of Plasencia, are confirmed in a royal letter of 6 February 1481.